anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/BeanParam.md

 - When it comes to code generation for Java service interfaces the bean parameter class is used as parameter of the operation instead of the individual parameters.
 This helps to have clearer interfaces and also ensure a better maintainability

-Stereotype «BeanParam» on classes makes only sense when at least one of the attributes of the class is marked as REST parameter (stereotypes «PathParam», «HeaderParam», «QueryParam», «CookieParam»)
+Stereotype `«BeanParam»` on classes makes only sense when at least one of the attributes of the class is marked as REST parameter (stereotypes `«PathParam»`, `«HeaderParam»`, `«QueryParam»`, `«CookieParam»`)

 <br>